sematext/sematext-logsene-ios/README.md

 ### NSLog

 We provide a mechanism for intercepting NSLog messages and sending them to Logsene.
-We use undocumented apis to accomplish this, so you should probably use CocaLumberjack instead.
+We use undocumented APIs to accomplish this, so you should probably use CocaLumberjack instead.
 To send all NSLog messages to Logsene, call `LLogNSLogMessages()` just after `LogseneInit()`.

 ### How to log unhandled exceptions